geraldsilvertreebrands/spim/docs/architecture.md

-SilverteePIM — Architecture & Intention
+SilvertreePIM — Architecture & Intention
 ---------------------------------------

 # Conceptual approach

-SilvertreePIM is a tool for managing product and related content, where AI transformations are the principle way in which content will be updated and managed, and where the code is as lean as possible and customisation is done by code edits (using AI) rather than an over-engineered platform to allow all sorts of config-driven customisation.
+SilvertreePIM is a tool for managing product and related content, where AI transformations are the principal way in which content will be updated and managed, and where the code is as lean as possible and customisation is done by code edits (using AI) rather than an over-engineered platform to allow all sorts of config-driven customisation.

 Key concepts include: